 The Melanoid Chronicles: Encyclopedia Series

 The movie, “Hidden Figures” which was released in 2016, is the perfect example.
-Three women who defined modern advances through mathematical and technological at NASA who were never in the history books.
-In 2020 Katherine Johnson passed away and was honored as a staple in history when just 4 years ago, no one knew who she was or her amazing contributions to STEM.
-There are so many stories that show we have to redefine how “history” is documented for future generations.
+Three women who defined modern advances through mathematical and technological advances at NASA who were never in the history books.
+In 2020 Katherine Johnson passed away and was honored as a staple in history when just 4 years before, no one knew who she was or her amazing contributions to STEM.
+These stories are repetitive in U.S. history and now have to be redefined in how “history” is documented for future generations.